algolia/jekyll-algolia/docs-src/src/netlify.md

 This file will be read by Netlify on each push to your repo.
-Because you have a `Gemfile` in your project, Netlify will automatically detect that it's a Ruby project and will setup Bundler for you.
+Because you have a `Gemfile` in your project, Netlify will automatically detect that it's a Ruby project and will setup Bundler for you, making the use of `bundle exec` optional.

 It will then run the defined `command`, building the website and then pushing records to Algolia.
 Once done, the directory specified in `publish` will be